-(8) The period comemplated in subsection (7) may be extended by the provincial authority on good cause shown by the applicant:

-(9) If an applicant who has been served a notice contemplated in subsection (7) complies with the requirements as set out in that notice or responds to any objection timeously and adequately, the provincial authority shall register the applicant by entering the applicant's name in the register.

-(10) If an applicant who has been served a notice contemplated in subsection (7) has not complied with the requirements as set out in that notice timeously and adequately or has failed to respond to any objection, the provincial authority shall refuse to register the applicant and notify the applicant in writing of the refusal and the reasons therefor.

-(11) A provincial authority shall not register a person if the approval of the registration would result in the person having a controlling interest in a different category of registration.

-(12) A provincial authority shall within 30 days of 'its final decision on the registration of an applicant, serve on all objectors to that application a notice in writing of its decision and the reasons therefor.

-(13) The provisions of subsections (2)(a)(iv), (d) and (e), (3) and (4) shall not be applicable in respect of an application for registration in terms of section 29(f).
+- (b) no objections have been received by the provincial authority. - (7) If, after considering an application for registration contemplated in subsection(1), the provincial authority is of the opinion that the application does not comply with the requirements for registration referred to in subsections (2), (3) and (4) or if an objection to the application has been received, the provincial authority shall notify the applicant in writing of the reasons for its decision or shall provide the applicant with a copy of any objection received, and inform the applicant that he, she or it has 30 days from the date of service of the notice to comply with the requirements and respond to any objection. - (8) The period contemplated in subsection (7) m $\epsilon$ y be extended by the provincial authority on good cause shown by the applicant. - (9) If an applicant who has been served a notice contemplated in subsection (7) complies with the requirements as set out in that notice or responds to any objection timeously and adequately, the provincial authority shall register the applicant by entering the applicant's name in the register. - (It)) If an applicant who has been served a notice contemplated in subsection (7) has not complied with the requirements as set out in that notice timeously and adequately or has failed to respond to any objection, the provincial authority shall refuse to register the applicant and notify the applicant in writing of the refusal and the reasons therefor. - (11) A provincial authority shall within 30 days of its final decision on the registration 55 of an applicant, serve on all objectors to that application a notice in writing of its decision and the reasons therefor. - (12) The provisions of subsections (2)(d) and (e), (3) and (4) shall not be applicable in respect of an application for registration in terms C f section (27)(f).